Chapter 3 – Praying Mantis

 It’s not a lie because there’s no need for me to remember it in the first place.
 Having Demonic Eyes is really convenient.

 Passing through the entrance, we continued walking for a while.
-I was told to wait, so I observed my surrounding in the meantime.
+I was told to wait, so I observed my surrounding to kill time.

 I don’t see the other elves in the village except those who came with me.
 However, there are several shadows peeking from the windows of the surrounding houses.